BinomialLLC/basis_universal/README.md

 You can either use the command line tool or [call the transcoder directly](https://github.com/BinomialLLC/basis_universal/wiki/How-to-Use-and-Configure-the-Transcoder) from JavaScript or C/C++ code to decompress .basis/.KTX2 files to GPU texture data or uncompressed images.

-To use the command line tool to unpack a .basis file to multiple .png/.ktx files:
+To use the command line tool to unpack a .basis or .KTX2 file to multiple .png/.ktx files:

 `basisu x.basis`

+Use the `-no_ktx` and `-etc1_only` options to unpack to less files. `-info` and `-validate` will just display file information and not output any files.
+The output .KTX1 files are currently in the KTX1 file format, not KTX2.

 The mipmapped or cubemap .KTX files will be in a wide variety of compressed GPU texture formats (PVRTC1 4bpp, ETC1-2, BC1-5, BC7, etc.), and to my knowledge there is no single .KTX viewer tool that correctly and reliably supports every GPU texture format that we support.
 BC1-5 and BC7 files are viewable using AMD's Compressonator, ETC1/2 using Mali's Texture Compression Tool, and PVRTC1 using Imagination Tech's PVRTexTool.
 Links: